MicrosoftDocs/cognitive-toolkit-docs/articles/ReleaseNotes/CNTK_2_0_Release_Notes.md

 ### CNTK backend for Keras

 We are happy to bring CNTK as a backend for Keras as a beta release to our fans asking for this feature.
 While there is still feature and performance work remaining to be done, we appreciate early feedback that would help us bake Keras support.
-For installation instructions and additional details see [this page](https://docs.microsoft.com/en-us/cognitive-toolkit/Using-CNTK-with-Keras).
+For installation instructions and additional details, see [Using CNTK with Keras](/cognitive-toolkit/Using-CNTK-with-Keras).

 ### Binary convolution with Halide